christian-schlichtherle/neuron-di/README.md

-Neuron DI complements dependency injection (DI) frameworks with lazy resolution and caching of dependencies.
+Neuron DI is an ultra-light dependency injection (DI) framework which emphasizes the beauty and power of lazy dependency resolution and caching.
-It is based on the concept of decorating and implementing parameterless, possibly abstract methods at runtime.
+It takes advantage of functional programming features available in Java SE 8 and Scala 2.11 in order to provide customized APIs for these target environments.

-It can also be used standalone if dependency binding is not required.
+Neuron DI can be used standalone or embedded in other DI frameworks, e.g.
-It provides APIs for Java 8 and Scala 2.11.x or above.
+Guice.
+When using it standalone, programmers enjoy a simple, yet versatile domain specific language (DSL) for writing self-contained binding definitions.
+Thanks to the (Java or Scala) compiler, self-contained binding definitions alleviate the need for testing them.

+When using Neuron DI embedded, programmers can extend their familiar DI framework with lazy dependency resolution and caching.
+Guice users also enjoy extensions to the Guice binding DSL which make it simpler to use, especially for Scala.

 Neuron DI is covered by [The Apache Software License, Version 2.0].